SD1060/SDesti/README.md

   %\VignetteEngine{knitr::knitr}
 ---

-# Copy rights

-This program was developed by Diogo Sayanda and is property of Alberta Government, Canada.
-Any use, appropriation or distribution of part or totality of this program, manual or any of its components must be formally authorized by the Alberta Government, Canada.

 # Description

 This package has been designed primarily to be used with biomonitoring epilithic organisms, Chlorophyll and Ash Free Dry Mass data from aquatic systems but can also be used to analyze any epibenthic or endobenthic organisms? data.